 ‘The current ‘triple lock’ on state pensions guarantees that the state pension will rise by price inflation, or average earnings or 2.5% – whichever is the highest.
 It will therefore be important to monitor whether the government reviews this commitment at any future Budget in response to changes in the economy.’

 Should I move my investments somewhere safer?

-Mike Trudeau, from the Which?
-Money team, says: ‘The short answer is probably not.
+Michael Trudeau, from the Which? money team, says: ‘The short answer is probably not.
 If you had a plan when you first invested, then you should stick with that plan.
 You already know that investments go up and down, markets fluctuate in the wake of unpredictable world events, and investing is a project for the long term.

 ‘Trying to time the markets is an almost impossible task, something even the professionals struggle to do consistently.

 ‘However there is a small “but”: if, given the recent volatility in the markets, you realise that you simply can’t stomach the amount of risk that comes with investing in shares, then yes, maybe you should consider moving money into somewhere safer.

 ‘Your portfolio make-up should reflect the amount of risk you’re willing to take, and if that changes then so should your portfolio.
 But be aware that at this tumultuous time it is possible you’d be selling shares at a low, and that they might – or might not – recover later.’